UPCOMING NARRATIVE WRITING CLASSES

 My Seattle writing classes will help you develop your own habit of art, mastering the craft of narrative writing essential to creating fiction and nonfiction stories.
 Each quarter I offer a Seattle-based writing class in narrative writing for creative nonfiction and fiction.
 The emphasis varies from writing class to writing class, but all of the courses provide detailed, constructive criticism of your stories and book chapters.

-The Seattle writing classes take place generally on Wednesday evenings from 7 to 9 p.m. in the historic Good Shepherd Center in Seattle’s Wallingford neighborhood, headquarters of Seattle Tilth and a number of arts and nonprofit organizations.
+The writing classes take place generally on Wednesday evenings from 7 to 9 p.m.
+PST via Zoom and in hybrid format in the historic Good Shepherd Center in Seattle’s Wallingford neighborhood, headquarters of Seattle Tilth and a number of arts and nonprofit organizations.
 Enrollment is limited to 15.

 Cancellation policy: Full refund up until the first night.
 After the first night, there will be no refund, save for a family or personal emergency.
 In the event of such an emergency, I will give you credit toward taking another class or a doing an online class with me.